enriquedlh97/keyword_category_prediction_api/README.md

 The pre-trained model that was fine-tuned for this specific task was the `bert-base-multilingual-cased`, all the details about this model can be found [here](https://huggingface.co/bert-base-multilingual-cased).
 In summary, the model was trained on the top 104 languages with the largest Wikipedia using a masked language modeling (MLM) objective.
+See the [list of languages](#list-of-languages) that the Multilingual model supports.

 ### Fine-tuning